appdotnet/terms-of-service/incentive_terms.md

 Each month, App.net will allocate a certain dollar amount to a collective incentive pool (the "Incentive Pool").

-The size of the monthly Incentive Pool as of September 2012 is $20,000.
+The size of the monthly Incentive Pool as of March 2013 is $30,000.

 The Incentive Pool will be allocated to Approved Developers according to their earned pro-rata share.
 The monthly pro-rata share for a qualifying Approved Developer (the "Incentive Payment") will be calculated as follows:

-* Each Application created by an Approved Developer will be assigned a monthly score based on a formula determined by App.net.
-The formula will take into account both usage statistics from the API (e.g., number of App.net users who accessed the Application during the month, how often they used it, which actions they took, etc.), as well as feedback from users as solicited exclusively by App.net.
-For Approved Developers with multiple Applications, the individual scores of their Applications will be added together to create a single, combined monthly score.
+* Each Eligible Application created by an Approved Developer will be assigned a monthly score based on a formula determined by App.net.
+The formula will take into account both usage statistics from the API (e.g., number of App.net users who accessed the Eligible Application during the month, how often they used it, which actions they took, etc.), as well as feedback from users as solicited exclusively by App.net.
+For Approved Developers with multiple Applications, the individual scores of their Eligible Applications will be added together to create a single, combined monthly score.

 * The Incentive Payment for each Approved Developer will equal:

-    * the total score of the Approved Developer's Application(s) for the applicable month, _divided by_ the total score for all of the Applications created by the Approved Developers in the applicable month; _multiplied by_
+    * the total score of the Approved Developer's Eligible Application(s) for the applicable month, _divided by_ the total score for all of the Eligible Applications created by the Approved Developers in the applicable month; _multiplied by_

     * the total dollar amount of the applicable month's Incentive Pool.

-* By way of example and not in limitation of the foregoing, if the combined score for all Applications in the Incentive Program is 100, the Incentive Payment for an Approved Developer with an Application score of 10 would equal $2,000  (or, 10/100 x $20,000).
+* By way of example and not in limitation of the foregoing, if the combined score for all Eligible Applications in the Incentive Program is 100, the Incentive Payment for an Approved Developer with a score of 10 would equal $3,000 (or, 10/100 x $30,000).

 ## Payments